Luna-Coder/ReactJS-Notes/README.md

 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called `props`) and return React elements describing what should appear on the screen.

 ### Function and Class Components

+This function is a valid React component because it accepts a single `props` object argument with data and returns a React element:

 ```jsx
 // Function Component
 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;
 }
 ```
-This function is a valid React component because it accepts a single `props` object argument with data and returns a React element.

 ```jsx
 // Class Component